JohannesKaiser/SearchDrivenLabs/README.md

 # SearchDrivenLabs
-a website to hostsub webs named 'labs' to aggregate the labs content by a search frontend
+a SharePoint website to host sub webs named 'labs' to aggregate the labs content by a search frontend